jacobkim9881/myExetensionTutorial/Readme.md

 console.log("hello.")
 ```

-Go to chrome browser and put this address into address bar,
+Go to chrome browser and put this address into the address bar,
 chrome://extensions/
 Turn on Developer mode and click LOAD UNPACKED
 Load your extension folder.
-Click background page link in listed extension box.
+Click the background page link in the listed extension box.

 ![Uploading extensions for developer mode](https://dev-to-uploads.s3.amazonaws.com/i/qynqwp5l8vn61kq2cst6.png)

 Now you will see 'hello' log on the new window.
-This background javascript file logs 'hello' on console.
+This background javascript file logs 'hello' on the console.
 Because using background js file is allowed by listing on manifest.json file.

 ![Hello message from background](https://dev-to-uploads.s3.amazonaws.com/i/rclc3f7z0qd3ep0r4cc2.png)

 ## Adding CSS on the browser while surfing.
-With content script browser's CSS could be changed or javascript file can be executed on the browser.
+With content script browser's CSS could be changed or a javascript file can be executed on the browser.
 For example, extensions can add CSS.

 Add content script on manifest.json.
 ```json